arpitbbhayani/articles/blogs/better-programmer.md

 ### Action Items

- - One significant contribution to a project in two weeks
+ - One significant contribution to a project every two weeks
- - Solve at least 2 programming questions (from [Codechef](https://www.codechef.com/), [Spoj](https://www.spoj.com/) or [HackerRank](https://www.hackerrank.com/)) every week, till we solve at least 300 questions
+ - Solve at least two programming questions (from [Codechef](https://www.codechef.com/), [Spoj](https://www.spoj.com/) or [HackerRank](https://www.hackerrank.com/)) every week, till we solve at least 300 questions

 # Code consistently
-If you don't do something repeatedly, it becomes extremely hard to get good at it.
-Writing code consistently helps you
+If we don't do something repeatedly, it becomes extremely hard to get good at it.
+Writing code consistently helps us

- - builds a habit of programming
+ - build a habit of programming and thinking analytically
- - tune left half of your brain for programming constructs and analytical thinking
+ - define the programatic and algorithmic flow quickly

 ### Action Items

- - Make one small contribution to any of your project a day
+ - Make one small contribution to any one project every three days

 # Build complex systems
 Solving programming questions is about developing logic but things become a little trickier when you'll have to build complex systems and this requires your programming to go up a notch.
 For examples of complex systems are - a Library management system, a Twitter clone, an Instagram clone, etc. Building a complex system is essential and it